SatvikN/cse15l-lab-reports/LabReport1.md

 **No Arguments**</br>
 <img width="266" alt="pic7" src="https://github.com/SatvikN/cse15l-lab-reports/assets/108087443/10e4e2d3-756e-497f-99aa-2f8690cd3534">
 * The intial working directory is /home
-* After running the cat command with no arguements it **Path to a Directory as Argument**</br>
+* After running the cat command with no arguements it reads the user input from the keyboard and prints it back to the screen.
+The command gets terminated if the user types `ctrl + c`
+* This output is not an error and is the expected behaviour, however the cat command has a lot more functionality if it is used with some argument

+**Path to a Directory as Argument**</br>

 **Path to a File as Argument**</br>